 Applications for all building and land disturbance permits may be submitted through the ePlan Review portal.
-These include commercial new construction, additions and renovations, residential new construction, additions and renovations, and land disturbance.
+These include residential new construction, additions and alterations, and land disturbance.

-* A residential express review is intended to be accomplished in a short amount of time.
-If the nature or complexity of the proposed work precludes a quick review, the project may be classified as a route-through review even though it meets the following criteria.
+* Residential express reviews are intended to be accomplished in a short amount of time.
+If the nature or complexity of the proposed work precludes a quick review, the project may be classified as a route-through review even though it meets the following criteria:

-- The space must be less than 750 sq. ft.
+- The area of work must be less than 750 sq. ft.

 - Basements must have the minimum code required ceiling height for a basement

 - The project does not include the replacement of all floor joists at any one story